Blumenau reopens vaccination schedule for adults and booster dose for health workers

-The City of Blumenau reopens this Friday, 15, the schedule of the vaccine against Covid-19 for the adult population, aged 18 or over, and booster doses for health workers who received the second dose or single dose more than 6 months.
+The City of Blumenau reopens this Monday, 18, the schedule of the vaccine against Covid-19 for population over 18 years and booster doses for health workers who received the second dose or single dose for more than 6 months.

-The schedule starts at 5 pm and has about 6,000 vacancies.
-O The municipality awaits the sending of vaccine doses from the State Government to make new vacancies available for vaccinating adolescents and boosting the elderly.
+The schedule starts at 5 pm and has about 2,900 vacancies.
+The Municipality awaits the sending of vaccine doses from the State Government to provide new vacancies for vaccinating adolescents and boosting the elderly.

 Scheduling